BSPL-KU/bspl-ku.github.io/content/publications/international_conferences/2022_06_19_OHBM_Image&Text.md

 ---
-title: " Image and Text Processing in Uni- and Multi-modality conditions"
+title: "Multimodal image and text processing of human brain using artificial neural networks and fMRI"
 date: 2022-06-19 12:00:00
 ---